jorgeRafaelSJ/Sass-Documentation-and-Style-Guide/README.md

 }

 /* Would like to move in a direction where we don't combine min and max for the same element.
-  Being that we are not mobile first, using max makes more sense.
-Regardless, there is min legacy so we need it. */
+  Being that our focus is not mobile first using max makes more sense. */
 ```

 #### What does this mean?